trentwiles/RiversideRocksv1/README.md

 Do you see a way that the website could be made better?
 Fork this project and submit a pull request when done!

-# What about a Developer Website?
+# What about a Developer/Docs Website?

 Our Developer website will be here soon.
+We are currently working on documentation on how to use Riverside Rocks services.